 Patrick's Close (alias South or Back Close).

-A plan of the Vicar's Bawn (as illustrated above) was drawn up in the Register in 1824 by their son, our William, and on it is shown the MAGUIRE plot, immediately adjacent to the southern wall of the "French" or "Lady" Chapel, directly under the last two windows nearest to the corner of the Chapel (the Lady Chapel had been, for a time, turned over for use by French Huguenots as a place of worship).
+A plan of the Vicar's Bawn (the above illustration was abstracted from it) was drawn up in the Register in 1824 by their son, our William, and on it is shown the MAGUIRE plot, immediately adjacent to the southern wall of the "French" or "Lady" Chapel, directly under the last two windows nearest to the corner of the Chapel (the Lady Chapel had been, for a time, turned over for use by French Huguenots as a place of worship).
 Thomas was almost certainly buried in this plot.

-Before we return to the subject of this article, & his illustrious career in Dublin, let us take a look at his immediate family connections.
-The little we know of his MAGUIRE aunts & uncles was recorded above; what we know of his siblings is as follows:
+Before we return to the subject of this article, and his illustrious career in Dublin, let us take a look at his immediate family connections.
+The little we know of his MAGUIRE aunts and uncles was recorded above; what we know of his siblings is as follows:

 a.
 Thomas BUCK.

 Thomas and Daniel BUCK were named in Vestry records for the Parish of Killoughter (Church of Ireland), Diocese of Kilmore, between 1813 and 1820; they emigrated to Ontario, Canada; they witnessed a marriage in Johnstown District, Grenville County, November 1835, between Samuel MEECH and Eliza ENGLISH, and performed by William BROWN, a Methodist Episcopal Church Minister [Johnstown District Marriage Registers, Archives of Ontario, Microfilm MS 248, Reel 3].